Geoff Capes: Personal life

-Capes lives in Stoke Rochford, near Grantham.
+Capes lived in Stoke Rochford, near Grantham.
+He married Gillian Fox in 1971.
+The marriage ended in divorce in 1982.
 His daughter Emma was English Schools' shot put champion and Youth Olympics bronze medallist.
 His son Lewis played American football for the London Monarchs.
-He has four grandchildren.
+He had four grandchildren.
+In 2018, he married Kashmiro Bhatti.
+He was appointed a Justice of the Peace on the Spalding bench in 1998.
+His autobiography Big Shot was published by Hutchinson in 1981.